VISTA Careers: CCRES

 There are currently several CCRES openings available that can help you find that work-life balance..

 The Personal Care Assistant (PCA) is a field employee position, working all student days during the school calendar year.
 The starting rate for this role is a generous $20 per hour.

-PCAs provide one-to-one assistance to children/adolescents with emotional and behavioral disorders in the school setting, based on the medical needs of the client.
-Prompt intervention is also a key skill, to address issues of behavior management, conflict resolution, and anger management.
+PCAs provide one-to-one assistance to children/adolescents with emotional and behavioral disorders in the school setting, based on the client’s medical needs..
+Prompt intervention is also a key skill in addressing issues of behavior management, conflict resolution, and anger management.

 Success in this career also hinges on peer interaction skills based on IEP goals or school-supplied behavioral treatment plans provided by school officials or a Behavior Specialist Consultant.

 Learn more about the Personal Care Assistant position.

 The CCRES hire for these roles will be welcomed with a sign-on bonus of up to $3,000.